rum37676/twitter-client/README.md

 ## Special Note for API tests

 The API tests will not work with the current deployed [twitter-web](https://safe-brushlands-98673.herokuapp.com/) instance.
-They will work, if you comment out following line of tweetapi.create:
+They will work, if you comment out following line of
+**tweetapi.create**:

 ```javascript
 payload: {